The Think Tank

 - Can your local politician point you in the direction of available grants?
 Can they assist in the application?

 - Are their local functions that you can piggyback your fundraising onto – eg local business lunches – can you run a quick raffle or fundraising activity?

 - Do local business have spare capacity to assist with smaller tasks – eg are all staff kept busy all the time – might they be able to help with smaller things like doing up flyers, or even larger things like helping with grants?

 - Who can help promote participation in your fundraiser/ events?
-Who prepares local newsletters/ flyers?
+Does anyone prepare newsletters/ flyers locally?
 Who gets a lot of foot traffic?